linksoft-dev/single/comps/go/grpc/plugins/validation/README.md

-Validation for protobuf, complete and flexible validation for protobuf
+Validation for protobuf, complete and flexible

-Validate any message for protobuf, focus on simplicity

 simple but yet powerful